Director’s Cut Stop Motion Challenge: Create a 2-Minute Film

 – Scissors

-– Stickers, dried macaroni, or any other decorative craft stuff
+– Stickers, dried macaroni, and other decorative craft supplies

 HOW TO MAKE YOUR MOVIE: